Joan Airoldi: Establishment of the "Whatcom County Library Foundation"

+Death

+Joan Airoldi, who previously served as the director of the Whatcom County Library System, died on 3 December 2022, at 76 years old.

+She was renowned for her significant contributions to the library system and her unwavering commitment to the principles of library science throughout her career.
+Her leadership and dedication left a lasting impact on the community she served, and her legacy continues to inspire those in the field of librarianship.

 Awards

 Airoldi received the 2005 PEN/Newman's Own First Amendment Award in recognition of this act.
 The Deming Library staff were similarly recognized, receiving a Human Rights Award in 2005 from the Whatcom County Human Rights Task Force.